 Zones 6 and 7 (Pacific Northwest, Midwest, and Mid-Atlantic)

 Arguably, the Pacific Northwest and mid-Atlantic have some of the best climates for seed germination (and good soil to boot).
 Since seeds and seedlings love water and need to be constantly hydrated—almost soaked—in order to sprout, the mild June rains in the Pacific Northwest are perfect.
 Greens like arugula, chard, and spinach flourish in wet temperatures and will be some of the first crops you harvest.
 Beets, carrots, parsnips, and potatoes (the seed is the tuber itself) will also benefit from June planting.
 Pumpkin, squash, and zucchini seedlings love the moist soil.
 And with the days growing warmer and sunnier into June, this will allow the plants to proliferate.
 But if you plant them too soon in a rainy climate, they may rot before they flower.

 Zones 8 to 10 (Southern United States and California)

 In sunny California and the southern United States, most crops have peaked by June.
-While New Englanders are just starting to see a variety of veggies on their plates, Californians are eating nothing but.
+While New Englanders are just starting to see a variety of veggies on their plates, Californians are eating nothing but homegrown vegetables.
 Sowing in warm climates in what seems to be full-bore summer can be tricky.
 Just inland you need to irrigate to provide enough water for seeds to sprout.
 But coastal Californians can use the reprieve of the marine layer to help with sprouting.
-Try tomatoes, melons, corn, and okra in zones 8 through 10 in June.
-But make sure to cover seeds with row cover to keep them from drying out.
+Try tomatoes, melons, corn, and okra in zones 8 through 10 in June, but make sure to cover seeds with row cover to keep them from drying out.